TimTwigg/Olorin/research.md

 ## Other Programs

 Some brief (incomplete) notes on some other encounter managers that already exist.

+Overall, the D&D Battle Tracker does a great job - it just lacks some finishing touches.

 ### Kobold Fight Club / Improved Initiative